-New jobs that do not meet the requirements for the QJTC may count toward Job Tax Credits if they meet the eligibility requirements for that program separately.
-For current average county wages, visit Explorer.DOL.State.GA.US/mis/Current/ewcurrent.pdf.
+A qualifying job can earn QJTCs or Job Tax Credits (JTCs), but not both.
+However, new jobs that do not meet the requirements for the QJTC may be claimed for JTCs if they meet JTC eligibility requirements separately.
+For current average county wages, view the annual Georgia Employment and Wages report on the Publications page of the Georgia Labor Market Explorer website (https://explorer.gdol.ga.gov).
 QJTCs are subject to requirements outlined in O.C.G.A. § 48-7-40.17 and rules published by the Georgia Department of Revenue in regulation 560-7-8-.51.